Jana Shiha

 Jana Shiha (born 22 August 2001 in Alexandria) is an Egyptian professional squash player.
-As of February 2018, she was ranked number 87 in the world.
-Now, October 2022, she is ranked 1st in the world.
+She achieved her career-high ranking of World No. 30 in March 2023.
+She was a member of Egypt's World Junior Team Championship-winning squad in August 2019.
 Jana is known for being a competitive, committed, and honest player.
 She won the 2019 CIB El Shams Tour 1 tournament.